-Specific warning signs of complications in colorectal surgical patients releasedFebruary 7th, 2013 in Surgery
+Specific warning signs of complications in colorectal surgical patients releasedFebruary 7, 2013 in Medicine & Health / Surgery

 Colorectal surgical patients are often discharged from the hospital with vague guidance on how to recognize complications, but researchers at the Michael DeBakey Veterans Administration (VA) Medical Center and Baylor College of Medicine, Houston, aim to change that scenario.
 A health services research team convened a panel of surgical experts to develop a list of postoperative complication signs that should prompt colorectal surgical patients to call their surgeons or go to an emergency room.
 The study on the development of this early patient-centered warning system appears in the February 2013 issue of Journal of the American College of Surgeons.

 Each year, more than 600,000 people undergo operations to treat colon and bowel disorders, including tumors, colon cancer, and bowel obstruction, according to the Society of American Gastrointestinal and Endoscopic Surgeons.* Research has also shown that 11.4 percent of all colorectal surgical patients are back in the hospital 30 days later.
 The stay lasts about eight days on average and costs the health care system a total of $300 million each year, according to a 2011 study published in the journal Diseases of the Colon & Rectum.†